4 Easy Ways to Make PDFs Accessible

 Older couple viewing an accessible PDF on a computer

 The problem is that many PDFs were created before accessibility was a major focus, so they’re often missing the features that help people with disabilities use them properly.
-That can make them difficult (or even impossible) to navigate for anyone who relies on screen readers, keyboard navigation, or other assistive technology.
+That can make them difficult to navigate with screen readers, keyboard navigation, or other assistive technology.

 Method 1: Recreate Your Documents from Scratch

-Sometimes, the simplest way to make a PDF accessible is to rebuild it.
-This approach tends to work best when only a small number of documents need to be addressed, or when the files are straightforward enough that starting fresh feels more efficient than trying to repair what’s already there.
+Sometimes, the easiest way to make a PDF accessible is to just rebuild it.
+This works best when only a small number of documents need to be addressed, or when the documents are simple enough that starting fresh feels more efficient than trying to repair what’s already there.

 Recreating a document usually means taking the content from an existing PDF and rebuilding it in a format that supports accessibility, like Microsoft Word, InDesign, or another document editor.
 From there, the file can be exported into a properly structured PDF that includes the tags and formatting assistive technology relies on.
 In some cases, a full rebuild isn’t even necessary.
 If the document was originally created in a digital program and the original file is still available, it may be possible to pick up where things left off and make accessibility improvements directly in the source file before creating a new PDF version.